 I wrote this enterprise/investigative piece about companies aiming to turn a profit while promising to provide fair trade data labor services to the cutthroat AI industry.

 AI and Tech Ethics Stories

-RedTail was my home base for the new beat I built as a freelancer in 2019 watching the dynamics at play as corporations, governments, academia and activists influenced the AI and tech ethics movement.
+RedTail is my home base for the beat I’ve built illuminating the dynamics at play as corporations, governments, academia and activists influence the AI and tech ethics movement.

-I covered Portland government-related tech stories for Geekwire.
+I cover Portland government-related tech stories as a freelancer for Geekwire.
 My investigative piece on Portland’s use of software from controversial Google-sibling Sidewalk Labs got lots of attention.